vesterheim/vesterheim.github.io/events/away/des-moines/index.md

 Special updates will be given by Honorary Consul of Norway for Iowa, Quentin Boyken and Vesterheim President/CEO, Chris Johnson.

-Be sure to wear your favorite sweater!
+Be sure to wear or bring your favorite sweater!
 If you don’t have one yet, no worries . . . the Vesterheim Museum Store will have some available to purchase or order the day of the event, or you can visit our online store [here](http://store.vesterheim.org/) and order one in advance.

 Tickets are $35 per person.
 Please RSVP with the enclosed card by August 15, 2015.
 Contact Stephanie Johnson at [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org), or 563-382-9681 for more information, or to make reservations.